berehovskyi/apex-stream/docs/Functional-Built-In-Classes/SObjectConsumers.md

 ##### `public static Consumer addError(String message)`

-Returns a `Consumer` that adds error to an input argument.
+Returns a `Consumer` that adds an error to an input argument.

 ###### Parameters